 The Touch Interaction Paradigm™

 At Tactai, we believe in useful, simple and accessible technology.
 Leveraging nearly 20 years of scientific research, we bring lifelike touch to the broadest range of virtual interactions, as the only readily available, affordable and reliable haptic platform on the market.
 In order to do so, we developed the necessary hardware and software to mimic nature by recording and modeling actual interactions such as the feel of writing with a pen on paper, pressing a button, exploring the surface or rock, or even caressing a tree.
 Then, with clever software and novel designs we can make each unique interaction, whether with a hand-held instrument such as stylus, a bare finger on a screen, or even in Virtual Reality, feel like the real thing.
 We call our paradigm for bringing the sense of natural touch to the digital world, the Touch Interaction Paradigm.
 TIPTM

 Once we had perfected the reproduction of sensory elements, we added a number of other technologies to our Technology Platform: software, sensors, actuators, and some other elements that just need to remain a mystery.

-The result was the creation of Tactai Dynamic Haptics(tm), a combination of a chipset and software that can be embedded in many digital devices and user instruments to enable natural touch sensations like never before.
+The result was the creation of Tactai Dynamic Haptics(tm), a combination of firmware as needed, and software that can be embedded in many digital devices and user instruments to enable natural touch sensations like never before.

 Inside the Core